-Syrians delivered vital assistance by more than 3,000 IRC aid workers and local volunteers operating in five countries in the Middle East.
+Syrians fleeing violence with vital assistance delivered by more than 3,000 IRC aid workers and local volunteers operating in five countries in the Middle East.

 The IRC provides emergency aid, health care, legal counselling, and help for women and girls who are victims of violence.Read more about aid for Syrians.

-local nonprofit organisations supported in Serbia, enabling them to provide urgently needed aid to thousands of refugees en route to Europe.
+local nonprofit organisations in Serbia with support that enables them to provide urgently needed aid to thousands of refugees en route to Europe.

 The IRC previously worked in Serbia for 12 years, assisting people fleeing fighting in Kosovo, Bosnia and Croatia.
 We closed the programme in 2004.Read about our work in Serbia.

-of the 1,541 Syrian refugees resettled to the US have been supported by the IRC.
+of the 1,541 Syrian refugees who have been accepted into the U.S. with resettlement support.